 I’m sorry to deliver this news, but it turns out we are quickly heading into *shhhh* winter.
-I think I’ll get a few more days of 50˚+ temps here but not for much longer.
-In preparation for the days of cloudy skies and giant snowflakes blanketing the ground, I’ve dug in to my roots as a professional outdoor apparel specialist (so technical) from the days of yore and have put together this snazzy list to help you make the most of the cold, winter days ahead.
+I think I’ll get a few more days of 50?+ temps here but not for much longer.
+Fairly soon, the AC that was keeping us cool all summer will be swapped out in favor of the heating that we’ll look forward to coming home to every day – so now is the time to check your system is working as it should now so you’ve got time for someone like One Hour Air Conditioning and Heating to come and do any repair work that may be needed.
+In preparation for spending time in the days of cloudy skies and giant snowflakes blanketing the ground, I’ve dug in to my roots as a professional outdoor apparel specialist (so technical) from the days of yore and have put together this snazzy list to help you make the most of the cold, winter days ahead.
 Follow my advice and you’ll stay warm and dry, no matter what adventure you’ll be on.

 1. Must have: hand warmers.
 You know those weird things in the orange plastic wrap normally found near the checkout counter of your favorite sporting goods store?
 They’re hand warmers (or foot warmers), and are most often used by skiers while on the lift.
 But these babies work wonders for any cold weather activity.
 High school football game?
 Check.
 Running?
 Check.
 Taking the dog for a walk?
 Check.
 Do yourself a favor — grab some hand warmers the next time you’re at the sporting goods store.